ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The identifier validation challenges described in this section all relate to validation of domain names.
-If ACME is extended in the future to support other types of identifier, there will need to be new challenge types, and they will need to specify which types of identifier they apply to.
+If ACME is extended in the future to support other types of identifiers, there will need to be new challenge types, and they will need to specify which types of identifier they apply to.

 \[\[ Editor's Note: In pre-RFC versions of this specification, challenges are